Congested Urban Networks Tend to Be Insensitive to Signal Settings: Implications for Learning-Based Control: Baseline experiments

-\item SQF produces permanent street colors.
+\item \textbf{Detaching: emergence of permanent street colors under SQF}.
 The middle row in Fig.~\ref{MFDsp} shows two examples where SQF flows exceed all other policies in congestion.
 This ``detaching'' behavior in the MFD happens in $p\le 0.3$, and is a consequence of the signal color under SQF becoming permanent at each intersection.
 This induces a surprising collective pattern where all streets in the network are either under a permanent green and at high flows, namely ``green streets'', or under permanent red and at zero flow, namely ``red streets''.
-All green streets belong to the same axis, say N-S, which may contain some red streets; the other axis, say E-W, contains only red streets.
-This is shown in Fig.~\ref{f-detach} (left), where it can be seen that the network reached an equilibrium where half of the N-S streets are green, and all other streets are red.
+All green streets belong to the same axis, say N-S, which may contain some red streets; the other axis, E-W, contains only red streets.This is shown in Fig.~\ref{f-detach} (left), where it can be seen that the network reached an equilibrium where half of the N-S streets are green, and all other streets are red.
 Although permanent street colors tend to emerge for all values of $p$, we have observed that detaching only occurs in $p\le 0.3$, where the high flows in the green streets, shown as a green disk in the right side of the figure, are able to compensate for the zero flow in all red streets (red disk in the figure), such that the average traffic state in the network (gray disk) is above the LQF-MFD.
 Consideration shows that depending on the proportion of green streets the average traffic state lays anywhere within the shaded triangle in the figure, whose left edge is achieved when the proportion of green streets is maximal, i.e. 50 \% in the case of square networks.
 Points along the line of slope $-w$ in the figure indicate that the N-S axis is operating in the congested branch of the FD, and points in the detaching area, that the N-S axis is operating in its free-flow branch.
-This is clearly unpractical but indicates that a good strategy under severe congestion might be to favor one axis over the other.
+This is clearly unpractical but indicates that a good strategy under severe congestion might be to favor one axis over the other. \item \textbf{LQF/RND overlap.} In a large number of networks the LQF and RND policies overlap over a significant range of densities, which indicates that no control (i.e. RND) is an effective control method in such cases.
+This happens in extreme congestion and (to a lesser extent) in extreme free-flow on all networks.
+Consideration of (an extended version of) Fig.~\ref{MFDsp} reveals that the regions in the $(\lambda, p)$-plane where these policies overlap \textit{for all densities} can be summarized as in the bottom left panel of Fig.~\ref{BLsumm}.
+It can be seen that these regions represent a significant proportion of all possible grid networks. \item \textbf{The \xxc:} As density increases above the critical density, network throughput \textit{tends to be more and more independent} of signal control, to the point of becoming absolutely independent of signal control once extreme congestion is reached.
+The precise density at which this tendency is noticeable depends on the parameters $\lambda$ and $p$, and can be approximated by the density at which LQF and RND first overlap in congestion.
+This is shown in the bottom right panel of Fig.~\ref{BLsumm}, which depicts the regions in the $(\lambda, p)$-plane where these policies first overlap in moderate congestion.
+It can be seen that the majority of networks are affected by this property. \end{enumerate}